tatemazer/AcaiaArduinoBLE/README.md

 ## Bugs/Missing
 1. Tare command is less reliable than pressing the tare button.
-2. Only supports Grams and positive weight values.
+2. Only supports Grams and positive weight values for Acaia, Felicita Arc supports negative Values.
 3. Reconnection is unreliable.
 Power Cycle is best.
 4. Yet to implement shotStopper example code for "latching" brew switches (ex: Linea Mini)
 5. Arduino Nano ESP32 has a more reliable connection than the Arduino Nano IoT 33